5 Things You Should Do Before You Turn on a Burner

 You get taken in by a beautiful photograph on a new recipe, and a quick glance at the ingredient list confirms you have everything on hand.
 So, you dive in, only to realize halfway through that, oops, you were supposed to save half the lemon juice for the dressing, and, uh-oh, the beans are supposed to soak overnight (but you want dinner now!).
 Sound familiar?

 Stop skimming, and start reading, friends!
 Read the entire recipe — all the directions, from start to finish — before you start anything.
-As Emma says, "When you read through all the steps, you can get a picture for how the dish should take shape and save some potential back-pedaling later on.
-You can also save some time by picking out steps that can be done ahead — like bringing a pot of water to boil or putting out butter to soften while you finish preparing other ingredients."
+As we’ve said before, “When you read through all the steps, you can get a picture for how the dish should take shape and save some potential back-pedaling later on.
+You can also save some time by picking out steps that can be done ahead — like bringing a pot of water to boil or putting out butter to soften while you finish preparing other ingredients.”

 2. Clear as much work space as you can.